codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 * **Impressive modeling of 1-dimensional time series** very far into the future
   * but aren't very good for high-dimensional data like pre-processed audio or video b/c they need many more hidden units than an RNN that learns its hidden->hidden weights
 * Sukskever (2012) used ESN initialization in a normal RNN (with rmsprop and momentum) - very efficient/effective

+### Week 8 Quiz
+  1. (checked) can use model where input char chooses whole matrix; (unchecked) can't use additive/obvious model (not sufficiently flexible); (unchecked) too many factors b/c simply choosing a multiplicative matrix for each char is at least as flexible as a factor-constrained matrix for each char; can use additive with modification b/c the modification (one for each factor) acts like the multiplicative model
+  2. 1 - because still selecting a single matrix that connects each hidden->hidden
+  3. 3086 (1500*2 + 86) (see lecture notes above)
+  4. It should learn eventually, but that requires more compute power than is available today.
+  5. No - they aren't at risk of overfitting b/c the hidden->hidden weights are fixed
+  6. Don't always use the single most likely char next.
+Do sample from the distribution.
+  7. In Echo State Networks, does it matter whether the hidden units are linear or logistic (or some other nonlinearity)?
+A: Yes.
+With linear hidden units, the output would become a linear function of the inputs, and we typically want to learn nonlinear functions of the input.
+Therefore, linear hidden units are a bad choice.